 Under the True-Up Order, CenterPoint Houston is allowed a return until the true-up balance is recovered.
 The rate of return is based on CenterPoint Houston's cost of capital, established in the Texas Utility Commission's final order issued in October 2001, which is derived from CenterPoint Houston's cost to finance assets (debt return) and an allowance for earnings on shareholders' investment (equity return).
 Consequently, in accordance with SFAS No. 92, "Regulated Enterprises -- Accounting for Phase-in Plans," the rate of return has been bifurcated into a debt return component and an equity return component.
-CenterPoint Houston was allowed a return on the true-up balance of \$65 million and \$127 million for the three months and six months ended June 30, 2005, respectively.
-The debt return of \$35 million and \$69 million for the three months and six months ended June 30, 2005, respectively, was accrued and included in other income in the Company's Statements of Consolidated Income.
+CenterPoint Houston was allowed a return on the true-up balance of \$62 million and \$189 million for the three months and nine months ended September 30, 2005, respectively.
+Effective September 13, 2005, the date of implementation of the CTC order, the return on the CTC portion of the true-up balance is included in CenterPoint Houston's tariff-based revenues.
+The debt return of \$35 million and \$104 million for the three months and nine months ended September 30, 2005, respectively, was accrued and included in other income in the Company's Statements of Consolidated Operations.
 The debt return will continue to be recognized as earned going forward.
-The equity return of \$30 million and \$58 million for the three months and six months ended June 30, 2005, respectively, will be recognized in income as it is collected through rates in the future.
-As of June 30, 2005, the Company has recorded a regulatory asset of \$296 million related to the debt return on its true-up balance and has not recorded an allowed equity return of \$205 million on its true-up balance because such return will be recognized as it is collected through rates in the future.
+The equity return of \$27 million and \$85 million for the three months and nine months ended September 30, 2005, respectively, will be recognized in income as it is recovered in the future.
+As of September 30, 2005, the Company has recorded a regulatory asset of \$331 million related to the debt return on its true-up balance and has not recorded an allowed equity return of \$232 million on its true-up balance because such return will be recognized as it is recovered in the future.

-Net income for both the three months and six months ended June 30, 2005 included an after-tax extraordinary gain of \$30 million (\$0.08 per diluted share) reflecting an adjustment to the extraordinary loss recorded in the last half of 2004 to write down generation-related regulatory assets as a result of the final orders issued by the Texas Utility Commission.
+Net income for the nine months ended September 30, 2005 included an after-tax extraordinary gain of \$30 million (\$0.09 per diluted share) reflecting an adjustment to the extraordinary loss recorded in the last half of 2004 to write down generation-related regulatory assets as a result of the final orders issued by the Texas Utility Commission.

 As a result of a settlement reached in a separate proceeding involving Reliant Energy, Inc.'s (RRI) Price-to-Beat, excess mitigation credits were terminated as of April 29, 2005.
-As a result of this settlement, the Company has applied the remaining unrefunded excess mitigation credits of approximately \$522 million to reduce the regulatory asset related to stranded costs as of June 30, 2005.
+As a result of this settlement, the Company has applied the remaining unrefunded excess mitigation credits of approximately \$522 million to reduce the regulatory asset related to stranded costs.